Skip to content

 Downsides

-• Not retroactive for existing servers.
-See Migrating existing servers below.
-A server's volume directory only becomes a subvolume when Wings creates it; directories that already exist as plain folders will not be converted in place.
+• Not retroactive by default for existing servers.
+A server's volume directory only becomes a subvolume when Wings creates it; directories that already exist as plain folders are not converted automatically.
+The migrate-disk-limiter command can convert them for you.

 • Qgroup accounting is filesystem-wide work.
 Btrfs has to maintain reference counters across all subvolumes on the filesystem.
 On very large or heavily-fragmented filesystems, this can make operations like balancing or scrubbing noticeably more expensive.
 For typical game-server workloads this is not a problem, but it is worth knowing about.